 Looming Emirates 777X deal to kickstart Dubai Airshow, sources say

-FlyDubai flies Boeing 737 MAX narrowbody jets and is set to order more planes in that category, sources said.
+FlyDubai flies Boeing 737 MAX narrowbody jets, which compete with the Airbus A320neo, and is set to order more planes in that category this week, sources said.

 DUBAI: Middle East carriers look set to order tens of billions of dollars of long-haul jets at the opening of the Dubai Airshow on Monday, as Emirates renews confidence in the delayed Boeing 777X while facing new competition from rivals like Turkish Airlines.